 25 Amazing Christmas Cookies to Make Now

-Chocolate Crinkle Cookies- Rasa Malaysia (This are one of my husband’s must have cookies.
+Chocolate Crinkle Cookies- Rasa Malaysia (These are one of my husband’s must-have cookies.
 Not everyone likes them including me, but they are always made.)

 Perfect Snickerdoodle Cookies- Life’s Little Sweets (This recipe is similar to the one I’ve always used, but mine called for Crisco.)

 Snowflake Cookies- What Should I make for (These are gorgeous.
 I would never want to eat them.)

 Mexican Wedding Cookies- Simple Simon and Company (These were my Grandma’s favorite cookie.
 When she couldn’t make them anymore, I would make them for her.)